Is acupuncture painful? Here’s the truth (according to science)

 Pain tolerance varies so some people may feel slight pain usually described as a throbbing or tingling sensation during an acupuncture session.
 But often what people are experiencing is not defined as “pain.”
-They’re different sensations and experience that are SUPPOSED to be felt during the healing process of acupuncture.
+They’re different sensations and experiences that are SUPPOSED to be felt during the healing process of acupuncture.
 Many people come to love these sensations.
 These sensations should not be excruciating but more like a mild discomfort.

 It can be described as feeling heavy (almost as if a weight is being added to your skin) or achy.
 Sometimes there can be a bit of burning as well.
 But, we’ll get into this a little more in a later section.

 Just know that it is very uncommon for acupuncture to be painful or uncomfortable.

 Why does acupuncture not hurt?
 They’re putting needles in you!

 Yes, patients undergoing acupuncture literally have needles inserted into the body so how is it possible this treatment doesn’t hurt?

 Forget what you know about needles and medicine.
 Acupuncture needles are very different than traditional medical needles.

 The needles used during acupuncture are extremely thin with a round edge so they don’t cut the skin.

 Many patients say they barely feel the needles being inserted during acupuncture treatment.